mrx7014/SSH-KaliLinux/README.md

 - ios

-You can use Termuis app to connect to server and use vnc viewer too connect to gui `Both are available on the App store`,and you don't need to install any packages,just connect to server from termius app with this command `ssh root@segfault.net`
+You can use Termuis app to connect to server and use vnc viewer too connect to gui `Both are available on the App store`

+And you don't need to install any packages,just connect to server from termius app with this command `ssh root@segfault.net`.

 _______________________